Irregular triads in 3-uniform hypergraphs: Encodings and recharacterizations of

-Note that in Proposition \ref{prop:suffvc2}, we did not just show that $H$ has $k$-$\IP_2$, but rather the stronger statement that $\trip(H)$ contains many copies of $V(k)$.
-We now prove the analogous result for $\FOP_2$, where $U(k)$ is replaced by $H(k)$ and $\IP_2$ is replaced by $\FOP_2$.
-We will give a more detailed conclusion than we did in Proposition \ref{prop:suffvc2}, as we will need these details later on in the section.
+Note that in Proposition \ref{prop:suffvc2}, we did not just show that if there is an encoding of $U(k)$ in $(H,\calP)$, then $H$ has $k$-$\IP_2$, but rather the stronger statement that $\trip(H)$ contains many copies of $V(k)$ (recall Definition \ref{def:vk}).

+We now prove the analogous result for $\FOP_2$, where $U(k)$ is replaced by $H(k)$ and $V(k)$ by $F(k)$ (recall Definition \ref{def:fell}).
+Again, we will find that if there is an encoding of $H(k)$, then $\trip(H)$ contains many copies of $F(k)$.
+In fact, we will give an even more detailed conclusion, as we will need these details later on in the chapter.